 These stages have been elaborated from a digital marketing point of view.
 We’ve also included the sales funnel graphic from our blog last week.
 (What Is the Classic Sales Funnel?)

 The uppermost stage of the funnel draws potential customers through marketing campaigns.
-There are hundreds of options available to create awareness of your product online.
+There are hundreds of options available to create an awareness of your product online.
 These options can include social media promotions, AdWords, YouTube marketing, influencer marketing, emails, webinars, and on and on.

 How can you go a step further in creating awareness?
 If your potential buyer has a problem, make sure you are there to help.